SuleimanFarah/sunpy/ORG/Coordination-Meeting-2021-Notes.rst

 - What does it do?
   - Ingest a search result into a SQLAlchemy-like database
-  - Stores FITS header, parameters from VSO search result, and absolut path to file
+  - Stores FITS header, parameters from VSO search result, and absolute path to file
   - Provides ways of searching the database on your local machine
   - i.e. if you do the same VSO search twice, it'll tell you you've already got it
   - Arbitrary FITS header keyword search